Tony Hayter

 Anthony Ross Henzell Hayter (20 May 1920 – 6 April 1944) was a Royal Air Force Vickers Wellington bomber pilot who was taken prisoner during the Second World War.
-He took part in the 'Great Escape' from Stalag Luft III in March 1944, but was one of the men recaptured and subsequently shot by the Gestapo.
+He took part in the 'Great Escape' from Stalag Luft III in March 1944, but was recaptured and subsequently shot by the Gestapo.

 Pre-war life

 Hayter was born in Farnborough, Hampshire the son of Lieutenant Colonel Herbert Roche Hayter, D.S.O., and Elsie Helen Evelyn Winterton Hayter.
-His father who had seen extensive military service in the Second Boer War 1899–1902 and in World War I retired when he was aged two and the family settled at Burghclere Grange a large rectory and small farm in Berkshire.
-With his brothers and sisters he grew up in a sporting atmosphere particularly enjoying swimming and yachting.
-In 1929 an opportunity fly in his step-brother's bi-plane aircraft from a field near their home instilled a love of flight in him.
+His father, who had seen extensive military service in the Second Boer War (1899–1902) and in World War I, retired when Hayter was aged two.
+Their family settled at Burghclere Grange, a large rectory and small farm in Berkshire.
+He grew up in a sporting atmosphere particularly enjoying swimming and yachting.
+In 1929, he flew in his step-brother's bi-plane aircraft, and it instilled a love of flight in him.
 He was educated at Marlborough College from 1933 to 1938 and graduated determined to join the Royal Air Force.
-Late in 1938 he was accepted for a short service commission and after basic training commenced his flight training in March 1939.
-On 13 May 1939 having earned his pilots aircrew brevet he was commissioned acting pilot officer.
-By the outbreak of war in September 1939 he was with the Advanced Training School at RAF Hullavington about to convert to Bristol Blenheim light bombers.
+Late in 1938, he was accepted for a short service commission.
+After basic training, he commenced his flight training in March 1939.
+On 13 May 1939, having earned his pilot's aircrew brevet, he was commissioned acting pilot officer.
+By the outbreak of war in September 1939, he was with the Advanced Training School at RAF Hullavington about to convert to Bristol Blenheim light bombers.